appdevnick/appdevnick.github.io/_posts/2024-10-04-hello world.md

 ## Where I've been

-I spent a few years working in web development, lucky to contract with a company full of great people with great products.
+I went to law school so that I could discover that I don't want to be a lawyer.
+Then I moved on to running a couple of online businesses, eventually getting bored and selling them (paid the bills for a while).
+After that, my interest in programming was reignited and I spent a few years working in web development, lucky to contract with a company full of great people with great products.
 Unfortunately, pandemic economics meant it was time to find a new position after a short time.

 2019 was a time where plenty of people decided to upskill in some way.
 Being somewhat bored with web development and now unemployed, my own upskilling time had come as well.
 Being a glutton for punishment, I chose lower level tech!